-We don’t currently have any more group courses for Lightroom training scheduled, but many of our clients prefer to have personalised one to one training.
+We don’t currently have any more of these group courses for Lightroom training scheduled, but many of our clients prefer to have personalised one to one training.
 One to one training can be carried out at a time and place to suit you – even in your own home working on your own computer.
 See here for more details of our one to one Lightroom training.

-This one day course will help you to get started using Adobe Lightroom and how to use its Library module to organize, sort and view the thousands of digital photographs that we create.
+This one day course will help you to get started using Adobe Lightroom Classic and how to use its Library module to organize, sort and view the thousands of digital photographs that we create.